jerrypundit/alx-pre_course/README.md

 my first readme
-this readme filke has been updated
+This readme file has been updated